About Pius X High School

 Ranking among the top 5% of all Catholic high schools in the country (Cardinal Newman Society Catholic Honor Roll 2006, 2007, 2014), Lincoln Pius X Catholic High School provides an affordable, Catholic education in a positive environment.
 As part of the Pius X family, students deepen their faith and knowledge and have opportunities to pursue their talents and passions.
-With its largest enrollment ever at 1,280 students, Pius X has served the Lincoln community for 60 years and works to instill six core values – excellence, service, purpose, faith, integrity and charity – into the next generation of leaders.
+Now with more than 1,200 students, Pius X has served the Lincoln community for 60 years and works to instill six core values – excellence, service, purpose, faith, integrity and charity – into the next generation of leaders.

 About Lincoln, Nebraska

 Lincoln, the state capital of Nebraska, has an approximate population of 250,000.
 It is the home of the University of Nebraska-Lincoln, Nebraska Wesleyan University, Union College, Southeast Community College, and several private, vocational-technical schools.
 The business of the city centers around government, education, insurance, banking, and light industry.

 History of Pius X

 Groundbreaking ceremonies were held on a 21.7 acre plot on October 23, 1955, for Pius X High School 2013 a private, Catholic high school, to be owned and operated by the Lincoln Diocese.
 The school, originally built for 300 students, opened October 1, 1956, with 168 students in grades 10-12.
 Ninth grade students were not added until September of 1967.